Brian-Guo5408/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Xinyu Guo is a master student of Biostatistics at Johns Hopkins Bloomberg School of Public Health.
-His research interests include nonparametric estimation, statistical learning, and bioinformatics.
+His research interests lie broadly in implementing and developing statistical methods to study scientific questions about genetics, genomics.
+Hi is also interested in nonparametric estimation, statistical learning, and bioinformatics.